erin-bristow/erin-bristow.github.io/_posts/2021-09-28-Recon-Village-CTF-DEFCON-29.markdown

 582 **Honeypot** Lane!
 Of course, seeing an address with a computer security term in it made me think I'd struck gold.
 But a [honeypot](https://en.wikipedia.org/wiki/Honeypot_(computing)) is a trap intended to lure and trick attackers - and in this case, I was the one being tricked!
 This was a clever and funny addition by the developers of this CTF.

-After trying another Google search string or two, I found a plausible (albeit less interesting) address that was the correct answer.
+After trying another Google search string or two, I found a plausible (albeit less exciting) address that was the correct answer.

 <img src="/assets/post1ctf/7London.PNG" alt="The correct address - 7 London Road"/>